Interactions between para-quaternionic and Grassmannian geometry: Almost Grassmannian structures

-the quotient of $GL(2,\R)\x GL(n,\R)$ by the center, which consists of real multiples of the identity.
-The structure group for oriented Grassmannian structures is the lift $S(GL(2,\R)\x GL(n,\R))\subset GL(2,\R)\x GL(n,\R)$.
-In these terms, the above notion of integrability is the usual 1-integrability for G-structures.
+Almost Grassmannian structures are G-structures with structure group as in \eqref{eq:G0}.
+The structure group for the oriented version is the lift $S(GL(2,\R)\x GL(n,\R))\subset GL(2,\R)\x GL(n,\R)$ consisting of the indicated block matrices with determinant one.

+A compatible connection of an almost Grassmannian structure is a linear connection on $TM\cong E\otimes F$ which is the tensor product of two linear connections on the auxiliary vector bundles $E$ and $F$.
+An almost Grassmannian structure is called \textit{Grassmannian}, or \textit{integrable}, if there is a compatible torsion-free connection.
+A natural class of normalized compatible connections is described in section \ref{weyl}.

-(3) Almost Grassmannian (or closely related) structures appear under various names in the literature, e.g. as paraconformal structures in \cite{BaE91} or Segre structures in \cite{AGbook,Gro00}.
-In the latter manner, the structure is introduced as a field of \textit{Segre cones}.
-The Segre cone in $T_xM\cong E_x^*\otimes F_x$ is exactly the set of all linear maps $E_x\to F_x$ which are of the rank one.
-The Segre cone is doubly ruled by linear subspaces of dimensions 2 and $n$.
-We denote by $\Cal F$ and $\Cal E$ the subbundle in $\Gr_2(TM)$ and $\Gr_n(TM)$ consisting of all the 2- and $n$-dimensional subspaces in $TM$, respectively, which belong to the Segre structure.
-Elements $V\in\Cal F_x$ are parametrized by 1-dimensional subspaces $v\in F_x$ such that $V=\{\xi:E_x\to F_x: \im \xi=v\}$.
-Similarly, elements $U\in\Cal E_x$ are parametrized by 1-dimensional subspaces $u\in E_x$ such that $U=\{\xi:E_x\to F_x: \ker \xi=u\}$.
-Hence we have identified $\Cal F\cong\Proj F$ and $\Cal E\cong\Proj E$, in particular, the typical fibers of the respective bundles over $M$ are $\R\P^{n-1}$ and $\R\P^{1}$.
-Elements of $\Cal F$ and $\Cal E$ are the so-called $\al$- and $\be$-planes, respectively.
-An almost Grassmannian structure is called $\be$-semi-integrable, if any $\be$-plane from $\Cal E$ is tangent to a unique immersed $n$-dimensional submanifold of $M$ whose all tangent spaces are elements of $\Cal E$.
-The notion of $\al$-semi-integrability is defined similarly. \end{rems*}
+Almost Grassmannian structures may be studied via the associated Segre structure, i.e. a field of Segre cones, see \cite{Akivis1996}, \cite{Grossman2000}, \cite{Mettler2013}.
+Under the isomorphism \eqref{eq:EF}, the \textit{Segre cone} in $T_xM$, $x\in M$, is exactly the set of simple elements of $E_x^*\otimes F_x$, i.e. the set of linear maps $E_x\to F_x$ of rank one.
+The Segre cone is doubly ruled by linear subspaces of dimensions 2 and $n$; the corresponding subbundles in $\Gr_2(TM)$ and $\Gr_n(TM)$ are denoted as $\Cal F$ and $\Cal E$ and their elements are called $\al$- and \textit{$\be$-planes}, respectively.
+The notation reflects the fact that these subbundles are naturally identified with the projectivized auxiliary bundles so that $\Cal F\cong\Proj F$ and $\Cal E\cong\Proj E$.
+An almost Grassmannian structure is called \textit{$\be$-integrable}, if any $\be$-plane from $\Cal E$ is tangent to a unique immersed $n$-dimensional submanifold of $M$ whose all tangent spaces are elements of $\Cal E$.
+The notion of \textit{$\al$-integrability} is analogous.